Dyslexia at a Glance

 What is dyslexia ❓

-Dyslexia is a learning difference (not disability) mainly effecting reading and writing skills.
-Many people simplify dyslexia as being an issue of spelling or grammar but the effects are wider impacting phonological awareness, processing speed, verbal memory, working memory etc. Around 10% of the population is dyslexic.
+Dyslexia is a learning difference (not disability) mainly affecting reading and writing skills.
+Many people consider dyslexia as being a difference only related to spelling or grammar but the effects are wider impacting phonological awareness, processing speed, verbal memory and working memory.
+Around 10% of the population has dyslexia.

 Different types of dyslexia